LaterPay brings its media payment technology to the US

 Cosmin Ene, the German startup’s founder and CEO, argued that while some publications are having success with paywalls and online subscriptions, it’s an approach that only convinces the most loyal readers to pay.

-So LaterPay is trying to help monetize “the vast space” between subscriptions and ads, allowing publishers to charge for their content on an a la carte basis.
+So LaterPay is trying to help monetize “the vast space” between subscriptions and ads, allowing publishers to charge for their content on an à la carte basis.
 That can meaning charging per article or video, or asking users to buy a pass to their site for a limited period of time.

 Ene knows that might sound depressingly similar to the micropayment models that have fallen flat, despite the hype that they might save journalism.
-In fact, he recalled being told flat-out by an investor, “Micropayments don’t work in the Internet.”
+In fact, he recalled being told flat-out by an investor, “Micropayments don’t work in the internet.”

 Ene’s response was to point to the sushi dinner that they were eating.
 If they had to pay for each plate of sushi before they ate it, or if they had to pay “100 bucks before we see the menu,” well, that would be a crummy dining experience.
-Instead, they ordered they food they wanted and then paid the bill at the end.
+Instead, they ordered the food they wanted and then paid the bill at the end.

 Similarly, Ene said most micropayment platforms asked users to pay upfront, before they’ve read anything, or when they first hit a paywalled article.